hd-marshall/Race-Simulator/README.md

         - SFML library included
         - Make file completed
         - Add a background in SFML

-    Current in head thoughts:
         - Create the track layout
         - Track points working from the object
         - Using splines ot create the edges between the vertices
+        - Move nodes with keyboard

+    Current in head thoughts:
+        - ReDo code to make all the calls of the track to change the private class
+        - create a make track visuals file to make the visual loop simpler
         - Add in a move the nodes with drag feature

     Weaknesses to improve on: